Legal Resources

 The study of capacity in seniors over the past 40 years has yielded a good deal of information.
 A good overview article is Assessment of Capacity in an Aging Society written by Dr. D. Marson et al., the author of the Financial Capacity Instrument (FCI) which is emerging as an important measure of decisional financial capacity.

-Another good article published in JAMA in 2011 is Finances in the Older Patient with Cognitive Impairment, again with Dr. Marson as one of the authors.
+JAMA in 2011 is Finances in the Older Patient with Cognitive Impairment, again with Dr. Marson as one of the authors.
 They offer a useful definition of financial capacity as “the ability to manage money and financial assets in ways that meet a person’s needs and which are consistent with his/her values and self-interest.”
 There are many types of capacity (driving, medical decision-making, sexual consent, medication refusal, etc.), but financial capacity gets the most attention in America's courts.

-At the national level, the American Psychological Association (APA) has taking a lead in setting the best practices for assessing the capacity of older adults, since 2003, producing the following 70 page manual:
+American Psychological Association (APA) has taking a lead in setting the best practices for assessing the capacity of older adults, since 2003, producing the following 70 page manual:

 In 2005 the APA and ABA went on to jointly produce a 79 page handbook for attorneys:

-The APA and the ABA then collaborated with the National College of Probate Judges with the American Psychological Association to produce in 2006 a handbook for use in probate court:
+National College of Probate Judges with the American Psychological Association to produce in 2006 a handbook for use in probate court:

-In 2008, the APA established guidelines for testamentary capacity and consent to treatment by working in collaboration with the American Bar Association Commission on Law and Aging (ABA) to produce a handbook for psychologists doing this work.
+American Bar Association Commission on Law and Aging (ABA) to produce a handbook for psychologists doing this work.
 The handbook dedicates a chapter to undue influence.
 It also reviews legal, scientific, and practice issues for six areas of capacity often addressed by the courts—testamentary capacity, driving capacity, medical consent, sexual consent, and independent living:

 There are additional excellent resources by organizations such as the Veteran's Administration, which has always taken a lead in representing the interests of aging Americans.
 The VA produced this 73 page guidebook in 1997: